avahidi/arm-foss/docs/02_software.rst

 Software
 ========

-The ARM code is in the sw/ folder.
-This code demonstrates a number of things:
+Software for the ARM core is found in the sw/ folder.
+In its current form all this code does is to toggle the LEDs at a speed you set from the console (press 0 to 9).

+This is used to demonstrate number of things:

 * bare metal development using GCC
-* Cortex-M initialization without using any assembler code
+* Cortex-M initialization without using any libraries or assembler
 * use of printf() from *bmlib*, connected to the USB-UART
+* Use of NVIC for interrupt management
-* use of SysTick and NVIC to generate periodic interrupts
+  * use of SysTick to generate periodic interrupts

-The periodic timer is used to turn on the LEDs on the board.
+  * use of UART interrupts to read user input

 Compiler requirements